-Diverse international settings requires a unique approach and appreciation of cultural norms and values in order to initiate institutional change.
+Diverse international settings require a unique approach and an appreciation of cultural norms and values in order to initiate institutional change.

 Upon initiating a consulting engagement, we strive to establish a clear understanding of your organization, its operating environment, and the underlying capacities and tools that are required to meet both existing and emerging needs.
 Our capacity development approach includes a participative needs assessment and project design process, including comprehensive diagnostic missions that combine site and field visits with structured planning workshops.